Aayush-varvatkar/Java_Practice/Concept-Readme.md

 > Generic:   feature that allows you to write code that can handle any type of object in a type-safe manner.

+> Threads :
+        - Threads are sub-processes that allow a program to perform multiple tasks simultaneously, enabling concurrent execution.
+        - Executes multiple tasks concurrently.

+        - There are two primary ways to create a thread:
+            1. By extending the Thread class.
+            2. By implementing the Runnable interface.